Postpartum depression

 What is postpartum depression?

-If this low mood persists, this may indicate the beginning of depression.
+If this low mood persists for more than two weeks, this may indicate the early stages of depression.
 The depression that a woman may experience after the birth of her baby is known as postpartum depression (PPD) or postnatal depression (PND).
+It can greatly affect the mother’s own well-being and her behavior toward the child.
+Prolonged periods of deep sadness and mood swings following childbirth should therefore be taken seriously and support should be obtained.

 What is depression?